enoola/simple-react-command-server/README.md

 #### fastest way from 1 terminal
 we use the below
 `npm run dev`
-which ultimately launches : nodemon --watch src --exec myworkmaterial/watch_transpile_relaunchwebserv.sh
+which ultimately launches : `nodemon --watch src --exec myworkmaterial/watch_transpile_relaunchwebserv.sh`
 cf: https://nodemon.io/

 #### Watch then nodemon 2 terminal required
-### Retraspile if file changes in the server folder src
+### Retranspile if file changes in the server folder src
 `npm run watch`

 ### will restart the server once a file is modified